Armael/stone/doc/pages/index.md

 * For a more complete example, this documentation is written thanks to *Stone*.
 You can look at the [sources](contribute.html#h3-Sources).
-* Read the [specifications](specs.html) about the templates and the relevant css properties, and make your own templates and themes.
+* Read the [specifications](specs.html) about the structure of the project, the templates and the relevant css properties, and make your own templates and themes.
 * Feel free to [contribute](contribute.html) !